roywakumelojr/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [X] What problem does the context API help solve?

+Context API is a tool that can be used for sharing various forms of across all levels of an application without having to worry about parent child limitations.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [X] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions:
+An action can be defined as an object that holds up-to two properties which are normally aa type and a payload

+Reducer:
+Reducers are responsible for receiving the content that is passed to them from that action.
+The reducer can then update the state based on the type and action on the payload.

+Store:
+The store is responsible for holding the application's date in one centralized location which allows various parts of the application to access specific pieces of information.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is on the global level and can be accessed directly by other components where as component state is a local level state.
+Application state is best suited for large size application and component state is best for small size applications.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk allows developer to create write action creators that return a function instead of an action.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+My favorite state state management system would context because i feel it's much easier to work with and I also like that it is build into react thus eliminating the need for adding dependencies.

 ## Project Set Up